adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 ## Sharing Templates

-If you've been following along, you probably noticed that posts have titles in the browser and the home page doesn't.
+If you've been following along, you probably noticed that logs have titles in the browser and the home page doesn't.
 That's because we didn't put the title in the home page's template (layouts/index.html).
 That's an easy thing to do, but let's look at a different option.

 We can put the common bits into a shared template that's stored in the themes/zafta/layouts/partials/ directory.